Ankle Fracture Attorney

 An ankle fracture attorney is your best resource for recovering compensation from those who are responsible.
 As your legal advocate, your attorney will negotiate a fair settlement with the liable party, and if needed, argue your case in court.

-At Rizio Liberty Lipinsky, we help people like you in the Riverside or Orange County region who are injured in an accident through no fault of their own.
+At Rizio Liberty Lipinsky, we help people like you in California who are injured in an accident through no fault of their own.
 We bring our knowledge and experience to the table in the effort to win the full amount you are entitled to.
 Call us now to schedule a complimentary consultation at 888-292-8888, or fill out our form online.